OWASP/CheatSheetSeries/cheatsheets/Session_Management_Cheat_Sheet.md

 ### SameSite Attribute

-SameSite allows a server define a cookie attribute making it impossible to the browser send this cookie along with cross-site requests.
+SameSite defines a cookie attribute preventing browsers from sending a SameSite flagged cookie with cross-site requests.
 The main goal is to mitigate the risk of cross-origin information leakage, and provides some protection against cross-site request forgery attacks.

 See also: [SameSite](https://developer.mozilla.org/en-US/docs/Web/HTTP/Cookies#SameSite_cookies)